StockNews.com Initiates Coverage on Ashford (NYSEAMERICAN:AINC)

-Investment analysts at StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research report issued on Sunday.
-The brokerage set a “buy” rating on the financial services provider’s stock.
+Equities research analysts at StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research report issued on Wednesday.
+The firm set a “buy” rating on the financial services provider’s stock.

 Institutional Inflows and Outflows

-A hedge fund recently raised its stake in Ashford stock.
-Vanguard Group Inc. grew its holdings in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 81,717 shares of the financial services provider’s stock after purchasing an additional 4,314 shares during the period.
-Vanguard Group Inc. owned about 2.71% of Ashford worth $1,400,000 as of its most recent SEC filing.
-14.24% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Ashford stock.
+Vanguard Group Inc. grew its position in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 81,717 shares of the financial services provider’s stock after buying an additional 4,314 shares during the quarter.
+Vanguard Group Inc. owned 2.71% of Ashford worth $1,400,000 as of its most recent filing with the Securities & Exchange Commission.
+14.24% of the stock is currently owned by hedge funds and other institutional investors.

 About Ashford